How to Set Up Parental Controls in Windows 11

 Troubleshooting and advanced configuration

 If settings are not applying, ensure the child is signed into their Microsoft account on the PC.
 You can download the Microsoft Family Safety app to monitor activity on the go.
-If you need to change parental consent settings, visit your Microsoft account security page.
+If you need to change parental consent settings, head over to your Microsoft account security page.

 Summary

-Setting up parental controls is a simple way to protect your child.
-By creating a standard account for your child and linking it to your administrator account, you gain full control over their digital experience.
-Regularly checking activity summaries helps maintain a safe and balanced environment for your family.
+Setting up Windows 11 parental controls is a great way to protect your child online by creating a standard account linked to your administrator account.
+This gives you control over their digital experience, and checking activity summaries helps keep their environment safe.

-Windows 11 parental controls are compatible with any device running Windows 10 or 11, as well as Xbox consoles and Android devices with the Microsoft Family Safety app installed.
+Windows 11 parental controls work on any device running Windows 10 or 11.
+They’re also compatible with Xbox consoles and Android devices that have the Microsoft Family Safety app installed.
 This allows you to manage screen time and content filtering across all your family’s devices from one central location.

 What happens when a child requests more screen time?

-When a child reaches their screen time limit, they will see a notification on their screen.
-They can click a button to request more time.
-You will receive a notification via email or through the Microsoft Family Safety app, where you can choose to approve or deny the request instantly.
+When a child hits their screen time limit in Windows 11, they’ll get a notification and can ask for more time.
+You’ll get this request via email or the Microsoft Family Safety app, where you can approve or deny it right away.

 Was this guide helpful?